 1) In Windows 11, you can find similar settings under ‘Regional format’.
 Search for ‘Region’ and click on the ‘Set regional format’ option.

-2) Select ‘Language & region’ in the next settings screen.
+2) Select ‘Language & region’ in the following settings screen.

 4) You can change the ‘Short date’ format from the drop-down option.
-If you are happy with any of the existing formats, you can choose one of your favourite ones.
+If you are happy with any existing formats, you can choose one of your favourite ones.

 Add dd-mm-yyyy from Classic Control Panel in Windows 10/11

-If we need to add a custom format for our requirements, then we need to access the control panel regional settings.
-As you are aware, the control panel can be accessed in different ways in each Operating system.
+If we need to add a custom format for our requirements, we need to access the regional control panel settings.
+As you are aware, the control panel can be accessed differently in each Operating system.

 Search for the control panel in Windows 10 as below.